iCliniq Logo

 Conclusion:

-Tardive dystonia is a disorder caused due to prolonged use of antipsychotic drugs that presents as involuntary muscle movement of the neck, tongue, mouth, and sometimes the extremities.
-The symptoms of the disease resemble other neurological disorders like Huntington’s disease/ Huntington’s chorea, cerebral palsy, and Tourette syndrome.
+Tardive dystonia is a disorder caused by prolonged use of antipsychotic drugs that presents as involuntary muscle movement of the neck, tongue, mouth, and sometimes the extremities.
+The symptoms of the disease resemble those of other neurological disorders like Huntington’s disease/ Huntington’s chorea, cerebral palsy, and Tourette syndrome.
 It can be diagnosed and differentiated from other dystonias by abnormal involuntary movement scales, blood tests, and brain imaging.
-The treatment of the disease mainly aims at controlling the symptoms of the disorder.
+The treatment of the disease mainly aims to control the disorder's symptoms.
 Vitamin supplements may also be added to the treatment regimen.
-When dystonia is diagnosed at the onset of treatment, a physician decides to either reduce the dose or discontinue the medications causing involuntary movements.
+When dystonia is diagnosed at the onset of treatment, a physician decides to either reduce the dose or discontinue the medications, causing involuntary movements.

 Tardive dyskinesia is characterized by repetitive, irregular, involuntary, jerky, rapid, dance-like movements called chorea.
 On the other hand, tardive dystonia is characterized by stereotypical twisting and turning muscle spasms.
 In addition, tardive dyskinesia typically begins at a younger age than tardive dystonia.